-The Neo-Gothic castle isn’t a hidden gem or secret place, despite being a hassle to get to -- it's almost 2 hours from Munich in the middle of nowhere.
+The Neo-Gothic castle isn’t a hidden gem or secret place, despite being a bit of a hassle to get to.
+It’s almost 2 hours from Munich in the middle of nowhere.
 In fact, the crowds are decidedly horrible.

 And yet, despite my aversion to crowds and hassles, Neuschwanstein appeals.
 It’s just so romantic with its majestic turrets, decadent interior, and dramatic historical backstory.

-Mad King Ludwig: Crazy or Artistic?
+The Castle Builder Mad King Ludwig: Crazy or Artistic?

 Ludwig was a bit of an odd duck.
 He was known as the Mad King Ludwig or the Swan King.
 Or maybe could be more aptly nicknamed Addicted to Spending Ludwig.
 He built some of the most over the top castles in Europe.